 Have you always thought of yourself as being more creative?
 Are you also an avid tea-drinker?
-If both relate to you, a recent study has proven a link between drinking tea and elevated levels of creativity!
-The researchers from Peking University conducted two experiments, using a placebo; in this case it was just hot water and the other was tea.
+If both relate to you, a study has proven a link between drinking tea and elevated levels of creativity!
+The researchers from Peking University conducted two experiments, using a placebo; in this case, it was just hot water and the other was tea.

-The study asked participants to think of a name for a Ramen noodle soup; the tea drinking participants came up with more innovative and creative names than those who just drank a cup of hot water.
+The study asked participants to think of a name for a Ramen noodle soup; the tea-drinking participants came up with more innovative and creative names than those who just drank a cup of hot water.

-The second study asked participants to use children's building blocks to create the most aesthetically pleasing design; again independent raters, blind to the study and it's aim rated the tea-drinking sample as the more creative when judging their designs.
+The second study asked participants to use children's building blocks to create the most aesthetically pleasing design; again independent raters, blind to the study and its aim rated the tea-drinking sample as the more creative when judging their designs.

 There have been previous studies that have linked a more alert mind and tea together in the past – but this particular study claim that this is the first study to find a relationship with more open thinking.
 The reasons for the effect aren’t clear: no significant improvement in arousal or positive mood was observed in the tea drinkers, nor did the participants make the tea themselves, an action that some speculate could help shift mindset.
-It’s possible that the effect is simply due to relaxation – even so, if that is the case, why not sit back and enjoy a BRUU when your next brainstorm!
+It’s possible that the effect is simply due to relaxation – even so if that is the case, why not sit back and enjoy a BRUU when your next brainstorm!